-Hillary Clinton Talks Huma Abedin, Anthony Weiner Relationship And Sexting In New Book
+Hillary Clinton Will Finally Comment On The Anthony Weiner #Sexting Scandal

 — Bryan Doyle (@Bryan700) August 30, 2017

 Anthony Weiner has pleaded guilty to having improper sexual contact with a minor, and he was due to be sentenced this month, but his lawyer requested a postponement.
-Weiner is said to want to delay his sentencing until next month so that he can attend his divorce hearing after his estranged wife, Huma Abedin filed to end their marriage.
+Weiner is said to want to delay his sentencing until next month so that he can attend his divorce hearing after his estranged wife, Huma Abedin, filed to end their marriage.

 Anthony Weiner is said to be ready to face his punishment, and he apologized in court.